-Now we start to involve a hard thresholding operator into $\hyper$.
-From the original idea of hard thresholding method proposed by Donoho and Johnstone \cite{donoho1994ideal}, since only very few wavelet coefficients contribute signal, we consider threshold rules, that retain only observed data that exceeds a multiple of the noise level.
-Then, for $p=\sum_{\ell=1}^{d}\alpha_{\ell}p_{\ell}$, incorporating a hard thresholding operator into $\hyper$ can be achieved by solving the regularized least squares problem
+Now we incorporate a hard thresholding operator into the hyperinterpolation operator $\mathcal{L}_n$.
+Based on the original idea of hard thresholding method proposed by Donoho and Johnstone \cite{donoho1994ideal}, where only a few wavelet coefficients contribute to the signal, we consider threshold rules that retain only observed data that exceed a multiple of the noise level.
+For the hyperinterpolant $\mathcal{L}_n f = \sum_{\ell=1}^{d_n}\langle f, \Phi_{\ell} \rangle_N \Phi_{\ell}$, this incorporation is achieved by solving the $\ell_0$-regularized weighted least squares problem